GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

 """""""""""""""""""""""""""""""""""
 Spack Specific Generated Variables:
 """""""""""""""""""""""""""""""""""
-When using spack applications, Ramble also geneates the following variables:
+When using spack applications, Ramble also generates the following variables:

 * ``<software_spec_name>`` - Set to the equivalent of ``spack location -i
   <spec>`` for packages defined in a ramble ``spec_name`` package set.